 Print the time taken to execute the program to the indicated file, an integral number of microseconds.
-The time taken to perform tup or teardown, including reading the input or writing the sult, is not included in the measurement.
-See the documentation r specific compilers to see exactly what is measured.
+The time taken to perform setup or teardown, including reading the input or writing the result, is not included in the measurement.
+See the documentation for specific compilers to see exactly what is measured.